ClementTsang/pdf2htmlEX_docker/README.md

 This repo puts pdf2htmlEX into a Docker container.
-Forked as it was last updated about 4 years ago and on ran an old version; this should run the most recent version and installs MS's non-free fonts which I needed for my use case.
+This should run the most recent version and installs MS's non-free fonts which I needed for my use case.

 ## How to use this Docker container to convert a PDF file to an HTML File
-Suppose you have a PDF file ~/pdf/test.pdf, simply running
+Suppose you have a PDF file `~/pdf/test.pdf`, simply running:

 ```bash
 docker run -ti --rm -v ~/pdf:/pdf clementtsang/pdf2htmlex-ms-fonts pdf2htmlEX --zoom 1.3 test.pdf